 SE plc's Matching Adjustment application was accepted in November 2015.
-Following the completion of the sale of the majority of the annuity book the impact of the use of matching adjustment for SE plc is significantly reduced with the transfer of liabilities to L&G and Rothesay Life.
-The Matching Adjustment now only applies to the ReAssure Annuities described in section D.2.5, and the assets assigned to that business.
+Following the completion of the sale of the majority of the annuity book during 2017, the Matching Adjustment now only applies to the ReAssure Annuities described in section D.2.5, and the assets assigned to that business.